SFO - IAD

 The average price of all round-trip flights from San Francisco to Washington, D.C.
 Dulles Intl Airport clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from San Francisco to Washington Dulles Airport, look for departures on Wednesdays and avoid leaving on a Sunday, as it's usually the priciest day.
+If you are looking for a flight deal from San Francisco to Washington Dulles Airport, look for departures on Thursdays and avoid leaving on a Sunday, as it's usually the priciest day.
 When flying back from Washington Dulles Airport, Thursday is the cheapest day to fly and Monday is the most expensive.

 What is the cheapest month to fly from San Francisco to Washington, D.C.
 Dulles Intl Airport?